 The revised policy will be in place until the transmission of COVID-19 is no longer perceived as a threat to patients, staff, and the community.

 The decision to limit visitors was made after careful consideration of policies recently put in place at area schools, venues, and other health systems to prevent the spread of COVID-19.

 Screening and Masks

-Please note that all visitors will be screened at the entrances and are required to wear either a homemade or surgical face mask that completely covers the mouth and nose without large holes or gaps during their visit.
+Please note that all visitors will be screened at the entrances and are required to wear an N95 or surgical/procedural face mask that completely covers the mouth and nose without large holes or gaps during their visit.
 Visitors are encouraged to bring their own mask.
-Depending on supply availability, a surgical mask may be provided if they do not have one; if supplies are not sufficient then visitors without a mask will not be permitted.
+Depending on availability, a surgical mask may be provided if they do not have one; if supplies are not sufficient then visitors without a mask will not be permitted.